 This course prepares students to assume literacy coaching responsibilities in a school.
 Research theory related to effective models for coaching teachers, school reform and professional development will be applied throughout the course as students plan literacy professional development modules designed to improve student achievement and teacher capacity to meet the needs of all learners.
-PREREQUISITE: EDU5703 or Permission of the Program Director.
+PREREQUISITE: Enrollment in the Reading Specialist program